 The Max and Victoria Dreyfus Foundation will consider grants for IRS-qualified non-profit organizations located within the United States.
 The Foundation aims to support organizations and programs for which a relatively small amount of funding might make a large difference.
 The Foundation will consider requests to support museums, cultural and performing arts programs; schools and hospitals; educational, skills-training and other programs for youth, seniors, and persons with disabilities; environmental and wildlife protection activities; and other community-based organizations and programs.
 Awards typically range from $1,000 to $20,000.
 The Foundation cannot make grants to individuals.

-Our online application requires organization and contact information, answers to questions related to your organization's non-profit status, answers to questions related to past awards/requests, a summary of your organization's purpose and programs, a summary of how potential funding would be utilized, a letter of request, an itemized organization budget, an itemized program budget (for organizations applying for program support), and a copy of your organization's IRS letter stating your Section 501(c)(3) tax-exempt/ not a private foundation status.
+Our application requires organization and contact information, answers to questions related to your organization's non-profit status, answers to questions related to past awards/requests, a summary of your organization's purpose and programs, a summary of how potential funding would be utilized, a letter of request, your organization's most recent 990 (if applicable), an itemized program budget (for organizations applying for program support), and a copy of your organization's IRS letter stating your Section 501(c)(3) tax-exempt/ not a private foundation status.

 Should your request be selected for further consideration additional financial information, including (up-to) your organization's four most recent 990s filed with the IRS, will be required.